solyarisoftware/blomming_api/README.md

 ### SELL Services applications

 - product catalogs data exchange between blomming database and thir party CMS (content management system).
 So you can quickly elaborate shop items data (add, remove, update, delete) with  batch procedures operating on huge amount of data.
-As proof of concept I wrote a script to export shop items into a CSV (comma separated values) file (see below `shop_items_dump_csv.rb`).
+As proof of concept I wrote a script to export shop items into a CSV (comma separated values) file (see in examples the script: `shop_items_dump_csv.rb`).
 - real-time shop orders management, by example polling incoming orders status to dispatch "new order" messages to seller.
 - real-time shop items management, by example updating with creativity items attributes in a shop and doing crazy marketing behaviours, like a time-scheduled (or random periods) price "sauvage" discount policy (on certain collection of a shop items)!
 - etc. etc.